CliMA/ClimaUtilities.jl/docs/src/datastructures.md

 retrieved directly from it.
-To prevent the cache from growing so large that it takes up significant memory, the least-recently-used (LRU) scheme maintains a maximum cache size: every time adding an element to the cache would lead its size to grow larger thant the maximum allowed, the element that was accessed the least recently is deleted first.
+To prevent the cache from growing so large that it takes up significant memory, the least-recently-used (LRU) scheme maintains a maximum cache size: every time adding an element to the cache would lead its size to grow larger than the maximum allowed, the element that was accessed the least recently is deleted first.

 !!! note